dlang-community/DCD/README.md

 #Server
 The server must be running for the DCD client to provide autocomplete information.
-In future versions the client may start the server if it is not running, but for now it must be started manually.
+In future versions the client may start the server if it is not running, but for now it must be started manually or by an editor plugin.

 ## Configuration Files
 The server will attempt to read the file ```~/.config/dcd``` on Posix systems, or ```dcd.conf``` on Windows in the current working directory on startup.